awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

   C:\Windows\System32\slmgr.vbs /dlv
   ```

   If the output contains Error: product key not found, the KMS client key isn't set\.
-If the KMS client key isn't set, look up the client key as described in this Microsoft TechNet article: [http://technet\.microsoft\.com/en\-us/library/jj612867\.aspx](http://technet.microsoft.com/en-us/library/jj612867.aspx), and then run the following command to set the KMS client key\.
+If the KMS client key isn't set, look up the client key as described in this Microsoft article: [KMS Client Setup Keys](http://technet.microsoft.com/en-us/library/jj612867.aspx), and then run the following command to set the KMS client key\.

   ```
   C:\Windows\System32\slmgr.vbs /ipk client_key